unifiedly-io/dbt-artifact-uploader/README.md

 # dbt-artifact-uploader

-Provides a mechanism to upload json artifacts into snowflake for use with unifieDocs Snowflake app.
+Provides a mechanism to upload json artifacts into snowflake for use with Unifiedly Snowflake app.

-Prior to using this package ensure there is a source configured as below within your dbt project, this will tell dbt where unifieDocs expects your artifacts to be stored:
+Prior to using this package ensure there is a source configured as below within your dbt project, this will tell dbt where Unifiedly expects your artifacts to be stored:
 ```
 version: 2

 sources:
   - name: dbt_artifacts
-    database: unifiedocs
+    database: unifiedly
     schema: dbt_artifacts
     tables:
       - name: artifacts